ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/overview.md

 * Processing audio content.
 * Provide multilingual support, with over 27 additional languages, on top of the core languages of English and Chinese.

-Qwen is open source, flexible, and encourages development from the software development community.
+Qwen is open source, flexible, and encourages contribution from the software development community.